 VPN is not limited to only protect your online privacy from ISPs, governments, search engines, and the 5th, 9th and 14th Eye, but also from harmful trackers domain and malicious programs.
-The market has produced decent VPNs in the back year and some of them are NordVPN, Surfshark, Windscribe, and few more.
+The market has produced decent VPNs in the back year and some of them are NordVPN, Surfshark, Windscribe, and a few more.

 This VPN has inbuilt features of clean web, ads, and trackers blocker.
 So when you visit your favorite site, you don’t have to sacrifice the performance of your browser and device.
 Malicious programs are designed to steal your data from the back of the web page but the above-mentioned VPN will not let it happen.

 Other security threats are DNS leaks and WebRTC leaks.
 Both of them are a threat to your data security.
-Web browsers let happen WebRTC leak due to functionality of WebRTC (Website Real-Time Communication).
+Web browsers let happen WebRTC leak due to the functionality of WebRTC (Website Real-Time Communication).
 It exposes your public IP address to the website you visit even if you are connected to the internet.
 VPN with WebRTC leak prevention can help you from this leak.

 DNS leak causes your data to travel through your default ISP’s DNS server instead of VPN’s DNS server.
 Some VPN has DNS server installed on their servers and prevents data leak.
 You can also use a third-party DNS server like Google DNS server and OpenDNS server.